VERTEBRAL BODY TETHERING

 Vertebral Body Tethering represents a promising advancement in the treatment of scoliosis for growing children, offering the potential for curve correction while maintaining spinal flexibility.
 However, careful patient selection and thorough discussion of the benefits and risks with a specialized orthopedic surgeon are crucial to achieving optimal outcomes.

-Vertebral Body Tethering (VBT) is a relatively new surgical approach for treating scoliosis, particularly in skeletally immature patients.
+Vertebral Body Tethering (VBT) refers to a relatively new surgical approach for treating scoliosis, particularly in skeletally immature patients.
 Recent studies have provided insights into its effectiveness and associated outcomes.

 Clinical Success Rates